EMC China Lab

 1. Certification Types

-① Mandatory Certification: Applies to around 62 categories of regulated electrical products.
+① Mandatory Certification: Applies to around 62 categories of regULated electrical products.
 These products must obtain SAA certification and display the certificate number on the product.

 ② Voluntary Certification: For non-regulated products.
 Although certification is not mandatory, the safety responsibility falls on the manufacturer or seller.
 Voluntary certification can still be pursued.